-Embarking on becoming a Shelter Ally is working toward finding homes for all adoptable pets nationwide while supporting pets and their families in the community.
-This is no small task.
+Embarking on becoming a Shelter Ally is working toward finding homes for all adoptable pets nationwide.
 Every mentor/mentee relationship is unique with its own set of victories and challenges.
 The key is to provide support and a structured plan for creating sustainable programs for communities and pets.
 With the incredible advancements being made in our field, it is hard to imagine that any animal shelter could be completely left behind, but that is exactly what has happened in many locations.
-The Shelter Ally Project aims to address the pets and the staff and volunteers caring for them in these pockets of population disparity with a nonjudgmental approach.
+The Shelter Ally Project aims to address the pets and the staff caring for them in these pockets of population disparity with a nonjudgmental but firm approach.